Eliot Engel

 Eliot Lance Engel (/ˈɛŋɡəl/; born February 18, 1947) is an American politician who served as a U.S. representative from New York from 1989 to 2021.
 A member of the Democratic Party, he represented a district covering portions of the north Bronx and southern Westchester County.

-In 2019, following Democratic gains in the 2018 elections, he took over as Chairman of the House Foreign Affairs Committee; he previously was its ranking member from 2013, following Howard Berman's reelection defeat in 2012.
+Engel won his first congressional election in 1988, defeating Mario Biaggi in the Democratic primary.
+In 2019, following Democratic gains in the 2018 elections, Engel was named chair of the House Foreign Affairs Committee; he previously was its ranking member from 2013.

-He had won his first congressional election in 1989 by defeating Mario Biaggi, who did not campaign though his name was on the ballot.
-Thirty-one years later Biaggi's granddaughter, now a New York state senator, threw her support behind Engel's opponent.
 In 2020, after 16 terms in office, Engel was defeated in the Democratic primary by middle school principal Jamaal Bowman.

 Early life and education

 Engel was born in the Bronx, the son of Sylvia (née Bleend) and Philip Engel, an ironworker.
 His grandparents, of Ukrainian Jewish background, were immigrants from the Russian Empire.
-He grew up in a city housing project, Eastchester Gardens, and attended New York City public schools.

 In 1969, Engel graduated from the Bronx campus of Hunter College with a Bachelor of Arts in history.
 He subsequently received a Master of Science in guidance and counseling in 1973 from the same institution, by now renamed Lehman College following the severance of its relationship with Hunter College.
 In February 1987, he earned a Juris Doctor from New York Law School.

 Early career

-He began his political career in local Democratic clubs.
-He taught in the New York City School District and was a school counselor.
-He taught at Intermediate School 52 from 1969 to 1976, and then at Intermediate School 174.